 This article describes how a robot accuracy of less than 0.1 millimeters can be achieved.

 Important factors for improving robot accuracy

 Since industrial robots made their debut in the 1950s, both the demands and the implementation have changed.
 Originally, their tasks were heavily focused on repetition, with only low requirements regarding accuracy.
 But accuracy did improve through lightweight construction, electric servo drives, gearbox design, precision gearboxes with modern controllers and improved path planning.
 Today, path deviations of less than 1 millimeter are no longer unusual.
 However, there is a certain saturation as far as adjustments are concerned.

 Some applications today require a path accuracy below 0.1 millimeters, for example:

 - 3D printing

 The creation of a reliable compensation model initially requires engineers to identify the dominant factors precisely.
-The more effects that need to be taken into consideration, the greater the effort required for the calibration and validation of the compensation functions.
+There are many effects that can have an impact on robot accuracy.

 - Robot geometry